-[OIML V 2-200:2012 [6], 4.26]
+[OIML V 2-200:2012 [10], 4.26]

-Note 3: In this Recommendation, the maximum permissible error is a combination of the base maximum permissible error and the maximum permissible error shift as described in Annex C.
+Note 3: In this Recommendation, the maximum permissible error is a combination of the base maximum permissible error and the maximum permissible error shift as described in Annex B.

 Note 4: For the application of this Recommendation, “specifications or regulations” means: the provisions contained in this Recommendation, and the terms “measuring instrument” and “measuring system” mean: electricity meter.